stone-zeng/stone-zeng.site/_posts/2019-10-03-exact-diagonalization.md

 H_{ij} = \bra{\psi_i}\hat{H}\ket{\psi_j}.
 $$

-From the knowledge of linear algebra, we know that the eigenvalues of a matrix will not change under such a basis transformation (namely similar transformation).
+From the knowledge of linear algebra, we know that the eigenvalues of a matrix will not change under such a basis transformation (namely similarity transformation).
 So the ground state energy is simply the smallest eigenvalue of the matrix $\bm{H}$.
 To get the eigenvalue, there are already some powerful numerical algorithms, such as the [**Lanczos algorithm**](https://en.wikipedia.org/wiki/Lanczos_algorithm).

 Now the problem becomes how to find a "good" set of basis such that $\bm{H}$ can have a simple form.
 If one is lucky enough that $\bm{H}$ is diagonal under his basis, then there is no need to do more thing since he has already got the solution.
 Clearly, it's impossible to do that in reality, but with the help of symmetry of the system, we can still greatly simplify the matrix (into block diagonal of band matrix, for example).